 In applanation tonometry, the intraocular pressure is nothing but the force required to flatten (applanation) a constant area of the cornea.
 The applanation tonometer probe makes contact with the cornea.
 That is why the numbing drops are put into the eyes just before this test.

 In many eye hospitals, one may also find an eye pressure machine called an air puff tonometer.
 This machine throws out a puff of air and thus the name.
-Many of our patients actually ask us just before we are about to check the pressure whether it's going to go “puff”.
+Many of our patients ask us just before we are about to check the pressure whether it's going to go “puff”.
 At Eye Solutions, we have both these machines.
 We routinely use the applanation tonometer, as it is the gold standard for performing the eye pressure test.

 It is easy to understand that an eye pressure test at home is not possible when one uses applanation tonometry.
 There are, however, a few eye pressure machines like the Perkins tonometer which can be used for eye pressure tests at home.
 There are a few outdated pressure monitors too like the Shiotz tonometer.
 These are however hardly used these days.

 A thicker cornea means we record a higher pressure.
-The pressure recorded is actually higher than the real eye pressure.
+The pressure recorded is higher than the real eye pressure.
 Similarly, a thinner cornea means we record a lower pressure.
-The pressure recorded is actually lower than the real eye pressure.
+The pressure recorded is lower than the real eye pressure.
 There is a formula which we use to adjust the eye pressure readings based on the corneal thickness readings.

 The effect of glaucoma treatment on eye pressure may not always be constant.
 Thus the eye pressure needs to be regularly measured.
 Hence, the eye pressure test is an integral part of a complete eye examination.
 It is also important during regular follow-ups for all glaucoma patients.